The Calculator that spawned the Microprocessor:

 The Intel management were still not very enthusiastic either, and there was a feeling that they did not want to enter the computer systems business with the MCS-4.
 However, Faggin made a production tester for the 4004 which actually used the 4000 chipset, so demonstrating that it had other general uses as well as in calculators.

-In fact a trade advertisement revealed to a shocked Intel that TI had full MOS (Metal-Oxide Semiconductor) LSI (Large-Scale Integration) manufacturing capability and was working on the development of a cpu (Central Processor Unit = microprocessor).
+However, a trade advertisement revealed to a shocked Intel that Texas Instruments had full MOS (Metal-Oxide Semiconductor) LSI (Large-Scale Integration) manufacturing capability and was working on the development of a CPU (Central Processor Unit = microprocessor).
 This was for Computer Terminal Corporation (CTC), with which Intel also had a contract.
 As it turned out Intel proposed its own microprocessor design, the 1201 (which was later renamed the 8008), to which project Ted Hoff had been moved from the 4004.
 TI in fact experienced considerable problems trying to develop their design for CTC.

 The response to Intel's first advertisement for the MCS-4 in 1971 and at the first trade fair at which it was shown was overwhelming, in fact better than for any other component that it had launched.

 Significantly, initial sales of the MCS-4 chip-set were small (often in quantities of one or two as samples were bought to try out), and Intel made more money by selling the design tools, such as prototyping boards and software assembler and simulators to development engineers.
 This demonstrated that there was great interest in exploring the capabilities of the microprocessor and that selling microprocessors required a different approach to selling other components.